 IMPORTANT Tidpooling TIP: Explore the lowest part of the beach FIRST!

 The lowest part of the low tide zone often has the most sea life but as the tide comes up you will have less time to explore it.
 We didn’t arrive at the exact time of the lowest tide (it’s best if you do).
 But we made the most of the time we had and went all the way down to the end of the cove and worked our way back up.

-Remove creatures from where they are.
+- Move creatures from where they are.
 They most likely are there because that spot provides exactly what they need to survive.
-Moving them to a different location may jeopardize that and hinder their survival.
+Moving them to a different location may jeopardize that or hinder their survival.

-Bring home any animals & don’t bring home shells (or limit the amount of shells your bring home.
+- Bring home any animals & don’t bring home shells (or limit the amount of shells your bring home).
 I didn’t think about this one until last year when I went on a guided tour of the tide pools (which I highly recommend if they are available in your area) and they discussed the nature of the ecosystem and how nature does not waste and other sea animals need the nutrients that the shells provide.

-Leave trash behind… There was some random trash on the beach today but the most obscure was this engine.
+- Leave trash behind.
+There was some random trash on the beach today but the most obscure was this engine, not ok!

 I specifically picked our location because it is known to be kid-friendly (minimal waves AND has a bathroom) but there were still signs posted to never turn your back on the ocean, be careful of the rocks & that no beach is safe from waves.

 Lose track of time

 We were on a time schedule because the tide was already moving back in when we got there.
 I lost myself in the moment and we made it back just in time to not have to wade through water to get back to our car (not the end of the world but I didn’t bring extra clothes for me).
 Above is the image of the cove we explored (after the tide came back up).
 I didn’t think to take a before photo but the rock jetty on the left is where we were looking, it was about 3/4 of the way down when we arrived and nearly covered when we left (about an hour and a half).